-\begin{proof} Naturality in both $X^\bu$ and $G\in\mc{G}$ is clear.
-Without loss of generality we can assume that $X^\bu$ is Reedy cofibrant.
-We exhibit now the terms of the derived couple of (\ref{spiral-les}).
+\begin{proof} The naturality of the sequence in both $X^\bu$ and $G\in\mc{G}$ is clear.
+Without loss of generality, we may assume that $X^\bu$ is Reedy cofibrant.
+Next we identify the terms of the derived couple of (\ref{spiral-les}).
 The first is given by